 Fit and Pedal Friendliness

 In typical Patagonia fashion, the Dirt Roamer shorts have a subtle and timeless style that looks as good off the bike as it does while you're riding.
 You'd be hard-pressed to identify them as mountain biking shorts if you didn't already know they were.
 The only thing that might give them away is the sonically welded seams throughout their construction.
-Otherwise, they have a casual style with a solid color scheme, one zippered thigh pocket, and a small logo on the side of the left knee and one on the back of the right hip.
+Otherwise, they have a casual style with a solid color scheme, two zippered thigh pockets, and a small logo on the side of the left knee.
 With a tailored slim fit and an inseam that hangs right to the middle of the kneecap when standing, these shorts look right at home running errands around town or stopping for an apres ride beverage at the local brewery.
-Unfortunately, they are no longer offered in the color we tested, but they are available in three other colors, New Adobe, Forge Grey, and Carbon.
+They come in three solid color options including the Moray Khaki we tested.

-On the bike, the Dirt Roamer has the same understated styling; these shorts are not flashy in any way.
+On the bike, the Dirt Roamer shorts have the same understated styling; these shorts are not flashy in any way.
 Instead, their classic look and slim fit is casual, minimalist, and extremely functional.
-Style is subjective, of course, but the muted tones, solid colors, and slimmer fit of these shorts is something that our testers appreciate.
-From a style standpoint, these shorts are most similar to the Specialized Atlas Pro shorts which also take a similar minimalist and clean approach.
+Style is subjective, of course, but the muted tones, solid colors, and slimmer fit of these shorts are something that our testers appreciate.
 If you're into something flashy, we'd suggest looking elsewhere.

 Patagonia is often referred to as "Pata-Gucci" for their notoriously high-end products and prices.
-Because the Dirt Roamer is a lightweight and technical pair of mountain bike shorts with welded seams made by Patagonia, we think they are a darn good value.
-These shorts are comfortable, lightweight, and pedal friendly with a clean look and casual style.
-If you like a slim, contoured fit, we don't think you can go wrong with these shorts at this price.
+Because the Dirt Roamer is a lightweight and technical pair of mountain bike shorts with welded seams made with recycled materials and Fair Trade Certified sewing, we feel they are a solid value.
+Of course, these shorts will be the best value to the rider who is seeking a pedal-friendly, minimalist short for big days on the bike.

 — Jeremy Benson